Razyapoo/Indoor-Positioning-System/Archive/Journal/hardware.md

 - trial run of ESP32 UWB chips

   - uploading existing code from official **[arduino-dw1000](https://github.com/thotro/arduino-dw1000)** library (examples/DW1000Ranging_ANCHOR/DW1000Ranging_ANCHOR.ino and examples/DW1000Ranging_TAG/DW1000Ranging_TAG.ino)
-    - it works perfectly just for one tag and one anchor
+    - it works perfectly, but only for one tag and one anchor
-    - To support more anchors, we have used already implemented linked list of anchors:
+    - To support more anchors, we have to use already implemented linked list of anchors:
       - integration of [link.cpp](https://github.com/playfultechnology/UWBRTLPS/blob/main/ESP32/UWB_Positioning/link.cpp) and [link.h](https://github.com/playfultechnology/UWBRTLPS/blob/main/ESP32/UWB_Positioning/link.h) to detect multiple anchors from a tag

-- The main idea of the project is to implement synchronized system which uses several methods for distance estimation and then estimates the final distance based on those estimated distances.
+- The main idea of the project is to implement synchronized system which uses several methods for distance measurement and then estimates final distance based on measured distances.
 For example it can use average.

   - this requires synchronization between each method

 - First thing which comes to mind is to use some machine which will collect data from every method and then make final decision about the distance estimation.
 This machine can be a server.

 - There are two ways to store the distances measured by UWB chips: in anchors and in tags.

-The former is not good desicion since two anchors must be synchronized as well to send the sync data to the server related to a particular tag.
+  - The former is not good desicion since two anchors must be synchronized as well to send the sync data to the server related to a particular tag, or server must know that received data from anchors belong to the same tag.
 Therefore we decided to implement the letter method, because each tag collects data related only to it.

 - As the first step we desided to implement decentralized system.
-We have implemented the server which will get data from tags, but let tags operate on their own.
-So, when they will collect the desired number of estimated distances from anchors, they will send the distance to the server.
+We have implemented the server which will get data from tags, but let tags operate on their own, i.e. they initiate the communication with anchors and collect the desired number of estimated distances from anchors; then they send measured distances to the server.

-- Unfortunatelly, during experiments we have realized that tags overloaded the server, so the servee showed distances with significant delay.
+- Unfortunatelly, during experiments we have realized that tags overloaded the server, so the server showed distances with significant delay.
 And then after a while it showed all the received distances at once.
 This was a complete mess.

 - As an improvement of the communication between server and tags we have added acknoledgements as a step of the communication between server and tags.
 This helped to overcome the problem.

-- Unfortunatelly, after some tests, we have realized that the official implementation of the TWR protocol from the DW1000 library it happens that if we have a set up where two tags and one anchor are located at the same line, the tag in the middle overwrites data that are specific for the farther tag, therefore the farthest tag receives wrong estimated distances.
+- Unfortunatelly, after some tests, we have realized that the official implementation of the TWR protocol from the DW1000 library it happens that if we have a system with two tags and one anchor which are located at the same line, the tag in the middle overwrites data that are specific for the farther tag, therefore the farthest tag receives wrong estimated distances.
 Do not know exactly why, I think the library uses myDistantDevice->getDistance() in tags which reads distance from the anchor (distance is computed in the anchor).
 We desided not to overwrite the whole library and go with another existing solution.
   - new try with ESP32 UWB chips
     - source: [anchor](https://github.com/gsongsong/dw1000-positioning/blob/ee5e2c9e57f42ad23014cc470b6478d3fb0dbe57/anchorArduino/anchorArduino.ino) and [tag](https://github.com/gsongsong/dw1000-positioning/tree/ee5e2c9e57f42ad23014cc470b6478d3fb0dbe57/tagArduino) (changed) + added sender to server

+    - The reason is that distance is measured on the anchor side, and this is a global variable, not specific to tag.
+Therefore, if we have in the system 2 or more anchors and 2 or more tags operating at the same time, tag might overwrite measured distance on the anchor side which belongs to another tag.
+This again leads to synchronization of data received from anchors on the server side.

 # Oct 29, 2022